Volunteer Corps

 Frequently Asked Questions: Volunteers

-• Step 1 is always notification by the local government itself.
-Only after that is it the citizens' turn.
+• Step 1 is always the local government’s own application.
+Only then is it the citizens’ turn;

-• Belgian Red Cross-Flanders provides a registration link specific to a municipality where citizens can register for the volunteer corps;
+• Belgian Red Cross-Flanders provides a registration link specific to a municipality where citizens can register for the volunteer corps.
+So interested citizens best keep an eye on the municipality's communication channels;

 • Citizens sign up through the link shared by their municipality;

-• Citizens attend basic first aid training (hybrid training: 0.5 day digital and 1 day on-site);
+• Citizens attend basic first aid training (hybrid training: 0.5 day via e-learning and 1 day on-site);

 • At the end of the training, citizens register in the crisis tool and are assigned to the municipality's corps.
 They can then be called upon for requests for help;